Aryan-Techie/SmartScroll/Readme.md

 ## 🧠 What is Smart Scroll?

-**Smart Scroll by Aroice** transforms your media dial or volume knob into a powerful scroll wheel.
-With customizable modes that trigger scroll behavior based on system states (like Mute, Scroll Lock, Num Lock), you gain seamless, ergonomic navigation right at your fingertips.
+**Smart Scroll by Aroice** transforms your media dial or volume knob into a powerful scroll wheel. <br>With customizable modes that trigger scroll behavior based on system states (like Mute, Scroll Lock, Num Lock), <br>you gain seamless, ergonomic navigation right at your fingertips.

 No more awkward gestures or reaching for the mouse — **scroll like a pro with the tools you already have**.